| | | |

 • 1 1/2 cups sugar

-• 1 1/2 cups orange juice freshly squeezed, or bottled
+• 1 1/2 cups orange juice freshly squeezed or bottled (pulp free)

 • zest from 2 oranges